 - Better chances of pursuing higher education

 Do whatever is comfortable and whatever feels right based on your common interests.
 (Yes, you will have interests in common with a teenager!)
 If you both like the arts, track down all the free theater and concerts you can.
 Sports?
 Keep your eyes open for emails from us offering tickets that are often donated to us (and act FAST).
 If you both like the outdoors, go hiking, work in the yard, or hop on a couple of bikes.

 We ask our Mentors to expose their Scholars to those things more affluent college students will have experienced.
 Build their social and cultural capital for college – all the while sharing what you know of the ins and outs of college life.
 Have fun.
 Be creative.
 Talk with other Mentors about what they have done with Scholars.

 What are the detailed eligibility requirements to become a Starfish Mentor?

 Thank you for your interest in applying to become a Starfish Mentor.
 Please review the following Starfish Mentor eligibility requirements:

 - I am 21+ years of age with a post-secondary degree

-- I am able to meet with my Scholar 2 times per month
+- I am able to meet with my Scholar at least one time per month

 - I am able to connect via phone, text, email, or social media with my Scholar once a week